schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/examples/weak-associations/weak-associations-readme.md

 1. Make sure that java is on your PATH
 2. Start the test database server by following instructions in the `_testdb/README.html` file
 3. Edit `_schemacrawler/config/schemacrawler.config.properties` and uncomment
-   `schemacrawler.format.show_weak_associations` and set it to br true.
+   `schemacrawler.format.show_weak_associations` and set it to be true.
 4. Start a command shell in the `weak-associations` example directory
 5. Run `weak-associations.cmd weak-associations.yaml` (or `weak-associations.sh weak-associations.yaml` on Unix).
 6. View the image in `weak-associations.png` to see the weak associations that were loaded from the YAML file